vitiral/wheat/README.md

 > **wheat does not in any way work.
 It is an experimental language still in the design phase**

-The basic design:
+The basic (future) design:
 - Compiles directly and plainly to wasm
 - Expression based language.
 Expressions can "return a value"
 - Macro and const-function first language: many constructs (i.e. generics) don't exist but are solved with macros and insertable types.
-- Supports all basic integer and floating point types along with structs, enums and pointers.
+- Supports all basic number and string types along with structs, enums and pointers.
-- Memorry is RAII with tracking of ownership.
+- Memorry is RAII with external tracking of ownership.
 - Inspired by rust and a [withoutboats blog post](https://boats.gitlab.io/blog/post/notes-on-a-smaller-rust/)

+The basic roadmap is as follows:
+- [ ] Implement the core language in rust.
+This will support only the basic types, packages and a few built-in macros.
+It will not allow custom macros.
+- [ ] Implement the core wheat language in wheat, becoming a bootstrapping compiler.
+- [ ] Implement a wasm interpreter in wheat.
+- [ ] Implement the custom macro system, which requires running wheat/wasm on
+  the fly.
+- [ ] Implement wasm to native-assembly compiler in wheat, preferablly JiT to speed up the macro system.
+- [ ] Use wheat to build a simple functional language for more complicated software.
+- [ ] Implement the lifetime checker in this new language, add lifetimes to the core library and create a stdlib with lifetimes.
+- [ ] Clean up existing software
+- [ ] Implement native-assmbly extensions to the wasm compiler in wheat.
+- [ ] Use wheat to build the [Civboot](civboot.org) operating system
+  and core software.
+- [ ] Implement simple wasm optimizers in the functional language.

 # Overview